brentertz/scianimator/readme.md

 * Safari 4,5

 ## Known Issues ##
-* IE6 control text color not being picked up properly.
-Conflicts with a:hover color.
 * IE7 did not respond to `<ctrl>`+click to disable frames, but I was testing on a VM.
 Can anyone verify this behavior?

 ## TODO Items ##